Nun preiset alle Gottes Barmherzigkeit

 Nun preiset alle Gottes Barmherzigkeit!

-Lob ihn mit Schalle, Werteste Christenheit!
+Lob ihn mit Schalle, werteste Christenheit!

 Er läßt dich freundlich zu sich laden;